 The teachers on the longlist will be interviewed by the jury to paint a picture of their engagement and way of teaching.
 After the interviews, the jury will make the shortlist, consisting of five teachers that have the chance of becoming Teacher of the Year during the ceremony on the 24th of April!

 The shortlist of the Teacher of the Year election 2018 is not yet available.
 Please keep an eye on this website and on our Facebookpage for the announcement!

-The Teacher of the Year Award 2017 of the University Fund Wageningen has been granted to Jessica Duncan.
+The Teacher of the Year Award 2017 of University Fund Wageningen has been granted to Jessica Duncan.
 The jury unanimously decided to award her the prize for her engagement with students, the clear link between research and education that she creates and the innovation of her teaching methods.
 Jessica, who has been teaching at the chair group of Rural Socioloy since three years, coordinates three courses and teaches in several others.
-She received the prize during the ceremony on the sixth of April in Impulse.
+She received the prize during the ceremony on the sixth of April in Impulse at Wageningen Campus.

 She is actively engaged with her students, making sure they participate and helping them take the hurdles on their way to a future in science.
 A trip to a conference in Rome, a day in the field or co-authoring an article are no exception.
 With the energy she invests in her students and her contribution to scientific development, both in research and education, Jessica fully deserves this award.

 Teacher of the Year 2015

 Huub Savelkoul (Immunology and cellular biology)